UK investigators arrive in India as tributes pour in for plane crash victims

 Two sisters in their early 20s on their way home to London after surprising their grandmother for her birthday are also said to be among the victims.

-A cousin who lives in Ahmedabad said fashion designer Dhir and product manager Heer Baxi had an “amazing aura”.
+A cousin who lives in Ahmedabad said fashion designer, Dhir Baxi, and product manager, Heer Baxi, had an “amazing aura”.

 “They both had aspirations to be successful enough to roam around the world along with the parents,” Ishan Baxi said.